 As the pilot shifted from passenger to food delivery service, the goals also changed to reflect the program design.
 However, both sets of goals are worth mentioning as they overlap in the fundamental purpose and offer insights for other cities looking to establish an AV pilot and measure its effectiveness.

 Food Delivery Service Goals

-The AV shuttles have a ramp for persons with disabilities that was available during the three weeks of passenger service in February.
-The operators now use the newly updated concrete landing pads to help load items from the St. Stephen’s food pantry.
-Pictured above, a Rosewind Estates Community Center worker unloads boxes of food items from the Linden LEAP.
+The EasyMile EZ10 shuttles are equipped with a ramp that facilitated people with disabilities’ access to the AV shuttle during the three weeks of passenger service in February.
+As the Linden LEAP program evolved into a food delivery service, the shuttle ramps are deployed to connect the shuttle to the updated concrete landing pads to help EasyMile’s shuttle operators and food pantry workers to load and unload boxes from the St. Stephen’s food pantry, as pictured above.
 The food items typically consist of grains, meats, shelf-stable foods, fresh fruits, vegetables, and dairy products.
 In April 2020, the food pantry served close to 1,000 new households.
 The St. Stephen’s food pantry has seen a 461% increase from food pantry usage within the last year.

 The RFP outlines that Smart Columbus, alongside EasyMile, will collect data on ridership, stop departure times, vehicle miles/hours traveled and route-trips served, battery performance, rider satisfaction, and any disengagements by the operator to inform the reporting requirements.
 The shuttles had implemented Dedicated Short-Range Communications (DSRC) to communicate with roadside equipment to receive Signal Phase and Timing (SPAT) and map data.
 Smart Columbus also provides access to a series of geographic databases for the Linden LEAP deployment based on data provided by EasyMile.